goodwinc/metis-copy/class_lectures/week07-fletcher1/01-unsup_kmeans/pair.md

 2) If you pasted into your file, make sure to change the "dataset" variable to your variable that contains the information on which cells are alive.

-3) The function "success" is currently empty.
-This is where the data that python posts will arrive (stored in the variable 'd').
-Write out this function so that it updates the board.

-4) You have goflife.ipynb in the folder.
+3) You have goflife.ipynb in the folder.
 Just run that and it will serve up the pair.html and you can access it in the browser at http://0.0.0.0:5000/.

+4) Currently, nothing will happen.
+In Python, you are getting the board (as a 1-d list) and just sending it back.
+First, set everything to 0 and send it back.

+5) What is returned from Python comes to the "success" function (stored in the variable 'd').
+First just print that to see if you get all 0s.
+You can use console.log().

+6) Write code to update the D3 grid using the returned values.

-5) In that python notebook, add code to do the actual evolution of the board.
+7) In that python notebook, add code to do the actual evolution of the board (instead of sending all 0s).